Yugoslav corn scandal: June elections and Greek trial

-Greek trial

-Only days after the formation of the coalition government, the Hellenic Parliament commenced procedures to lift the parliamentary immunity of Athanasopoulos.
-A 12-member committee began an investigation of the alleged fraudulent activity surrounding the importing and export sale of Yugoslav corn.
-Witnesses who worked at the ports through which the corn shipment passed, testified that Athanasopoulos gave instructions to not report the corn.
-On 23 August 1989, Athanasopoulos confessed during the procedures but argued that the decision for the cover-up was taken after discussions with his colleagues (without naming them) on the grounds of "national duty and obligation".
+Only days after the formation of the coalition government, the Hellenic Parliament commenced proceedings to lift the parliamentary immunity of Athanasopoulos.
+A 12-member committee began an investigation of the alleged fraudulent activity surrounding the import and subsequent export sale of Yugoslav corn.
+Witnesses who worked at the ports through which the corn shipment passed testified that Athanasopoulos gave instructions to not report the corn.
+On 23 August 1989, Athanasopoulos confessed during the proceedings but argued that the decision to cover up the scheme was taken after discussions with his colleagues (without naming them) on the grounds of "national duty and obligation".
 Specifically, he argued, "responsible ministers had decided to cover up the scandal in the country's interests [...]
 Otherwise, it would have been disclosed that a state-controlled company was violating Community regulations, which would have been damaging to the country's prestige in the E.C.
 [European Community]".
 Akis Tsochatzopoulos, a PASOK deputy, argued that the scandal was due to tense competition between multinational corporations.
 In January 1990, Athanasopoulos and the company's president, who owned the corn cargo, were remanded in custody.

 The Greek courts indicted Athanasopoulos for exporting Yugoslav corn as Greek, so that ITCO, the state-controlled export company, could pocket $1.5 million in European Common Market subsidies.
 The specific charges were instigation in issuing false certificates, forgery and complicity in forgery.
-The trial was conducted by a 12-member special court by the Supreme Court of Greece, Areios Pagos.
-In addition to the "national interests" argument, Athanasopoulos' defense rested on the assertion that the statute of limitations had expired, as well as claims of procedural irregularities.
+The trial was conducted by a 12-member special court chaired by the president of the Supreme Court of Greece.
+In addition to the "national interests" argument, Athanasopoulos' defense rested on the assertion that the statute of limitations had expired as well as claims of procedural irregularities.
 Thirteen former ministers were witnesses for the defense, and they all used the "national interest" argument.
 Historian Richard Clogg described Athanasopoulos' defense as an effort to portray the defrauding of the EEC as a patriotic duty.
 However, the court unanimously rejected Athanasopoulos' defense arguments.
 On 11 August 1990, Athanasopoulos was found guilty and sentenced to three and a half years in prison.
 The president of the company was sentenced to three years and eight months in prison.
 Four officials tried with him also received prison sentences ranging from 10 to 18 months.

-The trial was broadcast live with state and private television channels focusing on different aspects of the developments inside and outside the courtroom, depending on their political affiliation.
-In the pro-PASOK press and radio strongly criticized witnesses for the prosecution as traitors to the nation.
-During the trial, PASOK supporters gathered outside the court, and they disapproved of the court's decision by shouting "Shame" (Αίσχος) and chanting the Cretan song Pote Tha Kanei Xasteria.
+The trial was broadcast live with state and private television channels focusing on different aspects of the developments inside and outside the courtroom depending on their political affiliation.
+The pro-PASOK press and radio strongly criticized witnesses for the prosecution as traitors to the nation.
+During the trial, PASOK supporters gathered outside the court and disapproved of the court's decision by shouting "Shame" (Αίσχος) and chanting the Cretan song Pote Tha Kanei Xasteria.